 Number 4: and by far the biggest and most consequential, the commitment to create pathways for our children and grandchildren, I mean all of ours, so that they have a shot at the magic, the Wonder, the love of life that we experienced and on a planet that can support and welcome that.

-I commit these commitments as one expression of honoring Lee, what he stood for and what he still stands for.
+I commit to exploring and developing these ways of being as one expression of honoring Lee, what he stood for and what he still stands for.
 He and I will continue to be in conversation just as he was with me when alive and yet we weren’t near each other.

 Last, Sleever, as we named you in junior high school, see you on the other side.
 Make sure God knows what she’s getting into.